 The Green Card Lottery has its roots in The Immigration and Nationality Act of 1965.
 This congressional act did away with race, ethnicity and national origin from the immigration selection process, allocating a specific amount of Green Cards per country.
 Those immigrant families currently residing in the United States were able to petition for family members abroad to receive a Green Card to legally live in America.

-Initially, the Immigration and Nationality Act of 1965 favored immigrants from the Eastern Hemisphere, mostly from Europe.
+Initially, the Immigration and Nationality Act of 1965 favored immigrants, mostly from Europe.
 However, due to the elimination of ethnicity and national origin from the immigration selection, more Asians and Latin Americans immigrated to America; accounting for about 2/3 of the immigrants by 1975.
 In 1978, the U.S. Congress passed a law that brought the Western Hemisphere countries in, which added more to the diversity of immigrants coming to America.

 First Green Card Lottery

 With hardly any close family members to petition for them coupled with the new work certification requirements of the Immigration and Nationality Act of 1965, the majority of the Irish had difficulty qualifying for a Green Card.
 As a result, many of the Irish who received temporary, non-immigrant visas to the United States overstayed on their tourist visa.

 There was a huge backlog of Italians wishing to immigrate to America by the 1970′s.
 The elected officials representing the Italian and Irish American constituencies joined together to help more immigrants come to the United States.

 They used two arguments:

 - Introduce a new concept of “new seed immigrants.”
 This would allow young, single immigrants to immigrate under this visa category and be exempt from the labor requirements;

 - Speak of the great contributions of past immigrants that came and helped build America.